spencertipping/tau/doc/Gamma.md

 2. How does a γ exit normally vs abnormally, if at all?
 3. If we have compound/nested γs, who manages the compound linkages?
 4. For γs that have multiple φs, how are those φs declared before Γ creates the ζ linkages?

+**TODO:** let's walk through an example of (1) asking Γ to create some stuff; (2) using that stuff; and (3) awaiting its teardown.
+This will define not only how Γ should work, but also how the "main" γ should be structured.